ben-eb/bassline/readme.md

 ##Usage

 Simply drag the sliders on the left hand side to achieve the desired font size/line height combination.
 The changes will appear dynamically on the right hand side; copy the CSS from the textarea and paste it into your project.
-Elements marked with a pencil can have their font size adjusted independently of the main font size; these will *not* adjust when the base font size is changed.

 ##Issues